Rose-ringed parakeet: Palestine and Israel

+In the Palestine-Israel region, the main invasive population may be the nominate subspecies.
 The first rose-ringed parakeets were brought to Israel from Iran as pets in the 1960s.
 Some have escaped and feral populations started to appear in the 1980s.
 As of 2025 it is the fifth most common bird in Israel.

 Japan

 There is a feral population of the birds in Japan.
 In the 1960s many Japanese people became pet owners for the first time and the parakeet was widely imported as a pet.
 Some escaped or were released and formed populations around the country.
 By the 1980s groups could be found in Tokyo, Osaka, Nagoya, Niigata and Kyushu.
 Some groups since died out, but as of 2009 there was a large population residing at the Tokyo Institute of Technology's main campus at Ookayama, along with small groups in Maebashi and Chiba city.

 New Zealand

 Feral rose-ringed parakeets have sporadically been observed around New Zealand, and are treated as a major potential threat to the country's native bird populations due to their potential to outcompete native parakeet species, and introduce diseases.